Anga Sanders, class of 1970

 Voices of SMU:

 The Voices of SMU Oral History Project is a collaboration between students, alumni, and entities across campus.
 When Dr. Jill Kelly approached SMU Archives about preserving oral history interviews for her Doing Oral History classes, Joan Gosnell recommended that we use the class to address serious gaps in the university archives.
 More generally, the SMU Archives tend to represent faculty and staff better than students.
 When it comes to documenting students, this often means documenting the majority.
 Tim Binkley of Bridwell Library Archives had already begun a campaign to demonstrate that the archives care about receiving and promoting the scholarly use of papers of African American church leaders.
-His efforts and 2018 exhibit “Three African American Bishops” suggested a need to document the experiences of black students at SMU.
+His efforts and 2018 exhibit “Three African American Bishops” suggested a need to document the experiences of Black students at SMU.
 Individuals across campus and alumni helped students identify participants, including some of the first students to integrate SMU as well as more recent graduates.
-Since the Spring 2018 class, several student researchers, supported by Summer and Undergraduate Research Assistantships, have continued interviews and expanded the project to document the experience of Latinx alumni.
+Since the Spring 2018 class, several student researchers, supported by Summer and Undergraduate Research Assistantships, have continued interviews and expanded the project to document the experience of Latinx, South Asian, and East Asian alumni.

 View the oral histories from the Voices of SMU Projects: